 - Involve employees in the processes of innovation.
 People are less cynical about proposals incorporating ideas they have suggested.

 - Show employees what is in it for them.
-If they can see the opportunity to make their own working environment better and more fun, they are more likely to contribute suggestions.
+If they can see the opportunity to make their working environment better and resolve common problems, they are more likely to contribute suggestions.

 - Find general advice and support from your local Enterprise Agency, Local Enterprise Partnership and trade association.

-- Find advice and connections for innovators looking to commercialise new ideas across Europe through the Enterprise Europe Network.
+- Read advice for innovators looking to commercialise new ideas across Europe through the Enterprise Europe Network.

-- Find out about protecting your intellectual property from the Intellectual Property Office (0300 300 2000).
+- Find out about protecting your intellectual property from the Intellectual Property Office.

 - Find out about government funding for innovation through Innovate UK.